 Go to Retiree Tax Map District Of Columbia Add to State Compare List | View List View State Compare List (0) selected | Compare up to 5 The Bottom Line Mixed Tax Picture Although the District exempts Social Security income, a steep 8.5% tax rate hits other income over $40,000.
 (The top income tax rate of 8.95% hits taxable income over $350,000.)
-Senior homeowners under certain income thresholds may qualify for property tax breaks, and property taxes are fairly low on average.
-State Sales Tax 5.75% Income Tax Range Low: 4% (on taxable income up to $10,000)High: 8.95% (on taxable income above $1,000,000)Effective income tax rate: 5.5%/individual, 7.3%/joint Social Security Benefits are not taxed.
-Exemptions for Other Retirement Income The district doesn’t offer exemptions on other retirement income.IRAsTaxable at ordinary income tax rates.401(k)s and Other Defined-Contribution Employer Retirement PlansTaxable at ordinary income tax rates.Private PensionsTaxable at ordinary income tax rates.Public PensionsAll state government pensions are fully taxed.
-Property Taxes The median property tax on the District of Columbia’s median home value of $486,900 is $2,614.Tax breaks for seniors: Homeowners 65 and older with household adjusted gross income of less than $128,950 can qualify to reduce their property tax by 50%.
+But many senior homeowners can get a substantial property tax break.
+Sales taxes are modest.
+State Sales Tax 5.75% Income Tax Range Low: 4% (on taxable income up to $10,000)High: 8.95% (on taxable income above $1,000,000) Social Security Benefits are not taxed.
+Exemptions for Other Retirement Income The District doesn’t offer exemptions on other retirement income.IRAsTaxable at ordinary income tax rates.401(k)s and Other Defined-Contribution Employer Retirement PlansTaxable at ordinary income tax rates.Private PensionsTaxable at ordinary income tax rates.Public PensionsAll state government pensions are fully taxed.
+Property Taxes The median property tax on the District of Columbia’s median home value of $506,100 is $2,811..Tax breaks for seniors: Homeowners 65 and older with household adjusted gross income of less than $128,950 can qualify to reduce their property tax by 50%.
 Homeowners 65 and older whose adjusted gross income is less than $50,000 may qualify for property tax deferral.
-Inheritance and Estate Taxes Estates valued over $2 million are subject to estate tax.
+Vehicle Taxes Drivers pay an excise tax — when a new vehicle is first registered in the District — that ranges from 6% to 8%, depending on the vehicle’s weight.
+Inheritance and Estate Taxes Estates valued over $5.6 million are subject to estate tax.
 Rates range from 8% to 16%.
-D.C. is seeking to match its exemption to the federal level, but decides each year if tax revenues are high enough to justify an increase.
-There is no inheritance tax.